 Below: This Japanese import Juniperus Chinensis was bought by me in the early ’90ties during a Bonsai road trip to see Kimura perform in Italie and to visit Crespi Bonsai in Milan.
-This road trip by small bus was organized by Farrand Blog en Rene Rooswinkel (Bonsai Focus Magazine) and the 6 of us hat quite the adventure!
-Seeing this giant of Bonsai demonstrating was a dream come through for me…but spending the evening with him and a hand full other Bonsai heroes was truly amazing!
-It was this night that Mister Kimura sad to me: you guys have so much more imagination than our students!
-You all have learned yourself to make a Bonsai out of something that our students only would use to sweep the floor with! 👌We all got a bit drunk that night and I made Mister Kimura turn blue and cough after I rolled for him a cigarette with (very strong) Dutch tobacco in it! 😂 Next morning at breakfast in the way over the top Italian all marble dining room I saw him stumbling past the food section, with his back toward me…so I grabbed one of the large silver serving plates and sneaked up on him from behind and dropped it just behind him!
-The BANG was way wurst then I could have hoped for and I must say he jumped pretty high for an old guy!!!🤣 Everyone was holding their breath scared for his reaction but he waved his finger at me and laughed!
+This road trip by small bus was organized by Farrand Blog en Rene Rooswinkel (Bonsai Focus Magazine) and the 6 of us had quite the adventure!
+Seeing this giant of Bonsai demonstrating was a dream come through for me…but spending the evening with him and a handful of other Bonsai heroes was truly amazing!
+It was this night that Mister Kimura said to me: you guys have so much more imagination than our students!
+You all have learned to make a Bonsai out of something that our students only would use to sweep the floor with! 👌We all got a bit drunk that night and I made Mister Kimura turn blue and cough after I rolled for him a cigarette with (very strong) Dutch tobacco in it! 😂 Next morning at breakfast in the over-the-top Italian all-marble dining room I saw him stumbling past the food section, with his back toward me…so I grabbed one of the large silver serving plates and sneaked up on him from behind and dropped it just behind him!
+The BANG was way wurst then I could have hoped for and I must say he jumped pretty high for an old guy!!!🤣 Everyone was holding their breath scared of his reaction but he waved his finger at me and laughed!
 And whenever I saw him in later years he always smiled at me and waved that finger! 👌😉